open-socialism/open-socialism-site/CONTRIBUTING.md

 Evidence for the points in the system is obviously very important, but not mandatory.
 Getting new ideas out faster and getting feedback is more important that being very careful that the evidence supports it.
 This results in faster long term improvement as per the above point.

-### Prefer Wikipedia links
+### Prefer Wikipedia links for informational links

 Wikipedia links are more reliable than links to articles as they are constantly improved.
 The quality of the content on wikipedia is easier to process and is kept up to date.
+Linking to back up a statment is a different story though.

 ### Use language for clarity to a wide audience